 MySource: LOAD RowNo() as Row, Rand() * 1000 as Value AUTOGENERATE(10) ; HTMLOutput: LOAD [<html>] INLINE [ <html> <head> <title>HTML Output</title> </head> <body> <h1>HTML Output Example</h1> <table border=1 cellpadding=5 cellspacing=0> <tr><td><b>Row Number</b></td><td align=right><b>Value</b></td></tr> ]; CONCATENATE(HTMLOutput) LOAD '<tr><td>Row ' & Row & '</td><td align=right>' & replace(num(Value, '#,##0.00'), ',', '-') & '</td></tr>' as [<html>] RESIDENT MySource; CONCATENATE(HTMLOutput) LOAD [<html>] INLINE [ <html> </table> </body> </html> ]; DROP TABLE MySource; STORE HTMLOutput INTO .\MyOutputFile.html (txt); DROP TABLE HTMLOutput;

 You could even go as far as using DIV blocks of colour with the dimensions of those blocks driven by the data to build a fully HTML based bar chart for inclusion on your site.
-I have used it to write to a wall board that refreshed every five minutes giving stats on the status of QlikView and details of any error conditions.
+I have used it to write to a wall board that refreshed every five minutes giving stats on the status of Sense or QlikView and details of any error conditions.

 With the STORE statement in your QlikView kit bag, and a bit of inspiration, many things can be achieved.